stocksp/turso/README.md

 # turso
-Need to add .env with your credentials npm install node turso-test.js
+Need to add .env with your credentials!!

+npm install

+node turso-test.js